digitalconfucius/jianyin/README.md

 We considered adding a -w sound for dipthongs ending in o, like bào and hào (baow and haow), but it makes the rules a little complicated to remember.
 We felt that baoy and haoy were good enough, despite falling somewhat short of the mark.
 Feel free to experiment with that on your own.

-In an opposite manner, we thought about simply always replacing the fourth tone with the terminal -h. (e.g. lù -> luh, lèi -> leiy).
+In an opposite manner, we thought about simply always replacing the fourth tone with the terminal -h. (e.g. lù -> luh, lèi -> leih).
 We felt this might be too far of a stretch from how it could be pronounced in English.
 Feel free to experiment with adding this rule yourself.

 # Resources Used
 国语罗马字: https://en.wikipedia.org/wiki/Gwoyeu_Romatzyh